waveform-computing/rastools/docs/index.rst

 Welcome!
 ========

-Tools for converting scans from the SSRL to images.

 rastools is a small suite of utilities for converting data files obtained from SSRL (Stanford Synchrotron Radiation Lightsource) scans (.RAS and .DAT files) into images.
 Various simple manipulations (cropping, percentiles, histograms,